Samsung Galaxy A36 5G vs Galaxy A16 5G: Double the price, double the phone?

 Design and Size

-We expect the Galaxy A36 to be made of plastic and adopt flat frames and display, like the Galaxy A16.
+The Galaxy A36 relies on plastic and adopt flat frames and display, like the Galaxy A16.
 There's a punch-hole at the front of the Galaxy A36, facilitating the selfie camera, while the Galaxy A16 brings us years back with a retro-looking V-shaped notch.

-The Galaxy A36 will be much thinner than its predecessor and measure around 7.4mm, making it a relatively compact affair.
+The Galaxy A36 is thinner than its predecessor and measures 7.4mm, making it pretty compact.
 How would this compare to the Galaxy A16?
 The latter is 7.9mm, a smidgen thicker, but won't be such of a difference.
-The Galaxy A16 will be 2mm taller, but otherwise, both phones are expected to be similar in width––77.9mm, so the ergonomics will be mostly similar.

-The most considerable change between generations will be at the back, where Samsung will use a unified camera island with all three camera lenses at the rear.
-Such a camera strip will stick out among the rest of Samsung's phones, which are all employing separate camera lenses.
+The most considerable change between the two devices lies at the back, where Samsung uses a unified camera island with all three cameras.
+This camera strip sticks out among the rest of Samsung's phones, which are all employing separate camera lenses.

-The Key Island design feature, which houses the power and volume keys on the right-side of the device, is present on the Galaxy A16 5G, and will most certainly make it to the Galaxy A36 5G as well.
+The Key Island design feature, which houses the power and volume keys on the right-side of the device, is present on both the Galaxy A16 5G and Galaxy A36 5G.

 Display Differences